Link-dev/Link-dev.github.io/index.md

 ## About Me

 I am a Ph.D. student at University of Minnesota Twin Cities.
 I have experience in remote sensing image processing, including image fusion and classification.
 I am currently working on analyzing the impacts of climate changes on crop yields and Knowledge-guided machine learning for vegetation parameter retrieval.
-I received the B.E. degree from China University of Geosciences in 2018, and the M.S. degree from Beijing Normal University in 2021.

 ## Education